 YYYY-MM-DD--relative+Xdshow events that start YYYY-MM-DD and end X days after that

 orderindicates the order of the events.
-Choose between ASC (ascendant, default) and DESC (descendant), or create your own order statement (the default ‘ASC’ corresponds with ‘event_start_date ASC, event_start_time ASC, event_name ASC’).
+You can either choose between ASC (ascendant, default) and DESC (descendant), or create your own order statement (the default ‘ASC’ corresponds with ‘event_start_date ASC, event_start_time ASC, event_name ASC’).

 formatoverride the format of each item.
 If not specified and the option template_id is not used as well, Events Manager Extended will use the format specified in the Default event list format setting of the setting page.

 template_id_footeruse predefined format templates for the event listing, header and/or footer.
 See http://www.e-dynamics.be/wordpress/?cat=51

 template_id_no_eventscan be used to show a predefined template in case no event exists

 echoindicates whether the list should be printed (

 false).
 This option should be ignored, unless you know what you are doing.

 categorylimits the events shown to those of a certain category ID.
 You can specify multiple categories for AND and OR limitations: “1,3” for events in category 1 OR 3, “1+3” for events in category 1 AND 3.
 Use the literal ‘none’ if you want to filter on events without category: “1,none” would mean to show events in category 1 or without category.